-Keyword optimisation comes after you have conducted keyword research and built your list of target keywords.
-Here’s a sample in excel format:
+With Search Engine Optimisation (SEO), keyword optimisation comes after you have conducted keyword research and built your list of target keywords.
+(Free bonus On-Page SEO Keyword Optimisation Cheatsheet here.)

 So what we’re essentially doing here is taking these keywords and placing them into key areas of your website.
 They are: